Proxy Cluster Redis¶

 The client used to access the instance.

 DCS Redis instances can be accessed through open-source clients.
-For details about accessing DCS instances, see Accessing an Instance.
+For details about accessing DCS instances in different languages, see Accessing an Instance.

 Proxy